elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A great way to reduce nesting levels is handling minimum conditions early.
-The goal is to reduce nested code blocks that isolate variable access.
-The benefits of writing code in this fashion are increased readability and faster code because of early conditional error checks.
-If the code fails early, then it is handled without continuity.<br /><br />
+  <div><strong>Interview Response:</strong> One way to reduce nesting levels in JavaScript is to refactor nested if statements and loops by using early returns, switch statements, and function extraction to break down complex logic into smaller, simpler pieces.<br /><br />
   <strong>Here are some rules of thumb for reducing nesting in your code:</strong><br /><br />
   <ol>
     <li>Keep your conditional blocks brief.
 Keeping things local improves readability.</li>